coderrio/Coderr.Documentation/docs/getting-started/index.md

 ### Disabling Coderr's internal errors

-When getting started with Coderr it makes sense to allow Coderr to throw exceptions if the configuration is invalid or if reports can't be uploaded to the Coderr Server.
+When getting started with Coderr, it makes sense to allow Coderr to throw exceptions if the configuration is invalid or if reports can't be uploaded to the Coderr Server.

-Once everything is OKm Coderr should not interfere with your application.
+Once everything is OK, Coderr should not interfere with your application.
 Thus, you need to disable Coderr's own ability to throw exceptions.

 ```csharp
 Err.Configuration.ThrowExceptions = false;